LIamB12/LIamB12/README.md

-### Hi there 👋
+### Hi, I'm Liam!  👋
-I'm currently studying computer science at Queen's University!
-I'm a full stack developer, profiecient in React and Express.
-Right now I'm looking into AI development and Data Science, as those are the topics that interest me most in the field!
+I'm a third year computer science student at Queen’s University.
+Some of my biggest interests in the field right now are cloud computing, security, data science, and web development.
+I'm super excited to meet more people in the space, and my messages are always open!
 <!--
 **LIamB12/LIamB12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.